Thunder Valley Community Development Corporation

 The ideas that emerged from that early meeting were incorporated into Thunder Valley CDC’s mission statement and continually materialize in the organization’s work.
 Thunder Valley CDC broke ground in June 2015 on the 34-acre parcel of land with $2 million of committed funding for infrastructure development.
-The central role that Pine Ridge Reservation community members played in Thunder Valley CDC’s regenerative plan for this land led to the project’s inclusion in the Cooper Hewitt, Smithsonian Design Museum’s upcoming exhibition, “By the People: Designing a Better America.”
+The central role that Pine Ridge Reservation community members played in Thunder Valley CDC’s regenerative plan for this land led to the project’s inclusion in the Cooper Hewitt, Smithsonian Design Museum’s exhibition, “By the People: Designing a Better America.”
 Running in New York City from Sept.
 30, 2016 through Feb.
-26, 2017, the exhibition features design projects that respond to and involve communities in an integral way.
+26, 2017, the exhibition featured design projects that respond to and involve communities in an integral way.

 Since the groundbreaking, Thunder Valley CDC has seen more and more great signs of progress through its deeply interrelated initiatives.
 Over 200 people have been involved in discussion and listening sessions for community development.
 Over 100 families were fed by an early iteration of a community garden and farm initiative.
 Over 40 families have participated in the homeownership program in preparation to buy homes either on or off the 34-acre Thunder Valley development, which is estimated to house about 1,000 residents once completed.